 Training institutes base their educational models on diverse psychoanalytic traditions including classical Freudian analysis, ego psychology, object relations, self psychology, relational analysis, Lacanian psychoanalysis, Jungian psychoanalysis, developmental and archetypal perspectives, and new emerging approaches including neuropsychoanalysis [eclectic] approaches.
 These models are continually augmented and revised by analytic experience, clinical outcomes, ongoing research and advances in related health care and basic science fields.

 Parameters to Define Professional Practice in Psychoanalysis in Psychology

-Populations of interest are not restricted to living humans.
-Biographical analyses of historical figures and human productions, such as works of art and literature, have also been subject to psychoanalytic investigation.
+Biographical and cultural analyses of historical figures and human productions, such as works of art and literature, have also been subject to psychoanalytic investigation.

 Psychoanalysis in psychology addresses a wide range of human relational problems and emotional health problems in adults, adolescents and children.

 Analytic procedures vary with the approach and the patient's needs: